Point Park University: Pioneers logo

 The Point Park Pioneers logo prominently displays the school name as well as the nickname for the sports teams – Pioneers.
 A central figure is the bison, which has long been a mascot for the school.
 The bison was first used as a school mascot in the 1967–68 school year, the first year of intercollegiate competition versus four-year institutions.

 The bison became a mascot for the school in 1967 when the Alpha Phi Omega fraternity teamed with the Varsity Club to acquire a live bison.
 The bison was named Black Diamond II in reference to the Black Diamond bison on the reverse side of the U.S. nickel at the time.
 It was kept at South Park and was a featured attraction at parades on the Boulevard of the Allies as well as at sporting events.

 Black Diamond II was widely popular at Point Park and was a source of pride for the entire school.
 Although Black Diamond II eventually died, it remains a fixture at the school at present day.

 Also prominently displayed is the Downtown Pittsburgh environment of which Point Park is a part.
 In the back left are iconic pieces of the Pittsburgh skyline, and in the back right are two central pieces to the Point Park campus – Lawrence Hall and Academic Hall.
 Included is the pedestrian bridge above Wood Street that connects the two Point Park buildings.
 The shape at the bottom of the logo is representative of the bastions of Fort Duquesne and Fort Pitt, which were once located in the area now known as Point State Park.
 Point Park University derives its name from Point State Park, which is located at the meeting place of the Allegheny and Monongahela rivers.
 Point State Park is just a few blocks from the university's campus.

-The head men's basketball coach is Joe Lewandowski.
-The head coach of the women's basketball team is Tony Grenek.